kotest/kotest-cookbook/README.md

 The simplest way to verify that a test double was not called is to add a failed assertion right inside the test double.
 Suppose, for example, that we need to verify that a decision was made without alerting.
-The following test double will do just that:
+The following test double for `alert` does that:
 ```kotlin
 val serviceToTest = DecisionsEngineWithAlerting(
     answer = { 42 },